 This post is continued from last week’s post, “Top 10 Frequently Asked Questions about Satellite Accumulation Areas (SAA): Part I.” If you haven’t read Part I, you can view it here.

-- How should containers be managed at a SAA?
+- How should containers be managed at Satellite Accumulation Areas?

 - Be mindful of your SAA location(s).
+Be mindful of your SAA location(s).
 Keep your SAA away from walkways, drains and exits.
 SAAs must be at or near any point of generation under the operators’ control, meaning it cannot be in an area separated by walls.
 When in doubt, consult professionals with experience managing hazardous waste containers, like those at Enviro-Safe Resource Recovery.

 - Keep containers closed when not in use.
-Keep lids closed on containers except when adding or removing waste, e.g., replace bungs on a closed-head drums or bolt rings and lids from open-head drums.
+Keep lids closed on satellite waste containers except when adding or removing waste, e.g., replace bungs on closed-head drums or bolt rings and lids from open-head drums.
 Note there are some exceptions listed under the Generator Improvement Rule.

 - Practice proper labeling.
 Each container in a SAA must be dated and labeled “Hazardous Waste.”
 We recommend also adding a description of the various types of waste and hazardous materials.